OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 Another technique which can lead to more testable code is to use pure functions that have no side effects, this is because the outputs depend on the inputs alone.
 In this case, it can be ensured that the results are deterministic.
 For more information, see the [functional programming paradigm](https://train.oxrse.uk/material/HPCu/software_architecture_and_design/functional), pages in our training material.

 A way to reduce the degree of coupling between a function being tested by a unit test and any dependencies, is to use *dependency injection*.
 This involves passing an object or function to our code rather than creating such objects internally.
 In the following example, we have a function `query_database` that utilises a connection to a [SQLite](https://www.sqlite.org/) database.
 It is going to be difficult to test this function without connecting to the `example.db` database.
+The contents of our file, named `sqlite_example.py` are shown here:

 ~~~python
 # Original code: Function that performs a database query